 Age-related macular degeneration, Angiogenesis, BMP signaling, Ocular pathologies

 Digital Object Identifier (DOI)

 Ntumba, Kalonji; Akla, Naoufal; Paul Oh, S.; Eichmann, Anne; and Larrivée, Bruno, "BMP9/ALK1 inhibits neovascularization in mouse models of agerelated macular degeneration" (2016).
-Neurobiology.
+Translational Neuroscience.
 1026.